Steelers considering all options with Le'Veon Bell's workload in 2017

 PITTSBURGH -- Giving Le'Veon Bell the ball was the Pittsburgh Steelers' best offensive option last season.
-His 157 yards from scrimmage per game were the third-most ever for a running back.
+His 157 yards from scrimmage per game were the third-most ever recorded by a running back.

 But that instant offense required 28 touches per game, resulting in a groin injury that resurfaced in the AFC title game.
-Over 16 games, Bell's pace would have produced 448 overall touches, good enough for seventh all time.
+Over 16 games, Bell's pace would have produced 448 overall touches, good enough for seventh all-time.

-When asked about managing Bell's workload offensive coordinator Todd Haley said the Steelers will have "all those discussions."
+When asked about managing Bell's workload, offensive coordinator Todd Haley said the Steelers will have "all those discussions."

 "He's a guy, his injuries have been oddball type of things, even the hamstring," Haley said.
 "He's a guy who gets stronger every game.
 He does not want to come out of the game.
 He's a year older.
 We've got to make sure we cover all of that, which we will and do as a staff."